-DAVID ALIANO is Associate Professor of History and Italian and Chair of the Department of Modern Languages and Literatures at the College of Mount Saint Vincent in New York City.
+DAVID ALIANO is Professor of Italian and History at the University of Mount Saint Vincent in New York City and is the founding director of its B.A. program in Italian and Italian Diaspora Studies.
+He is the Editor of the Italian American Review, the peer-reviewed journal of the John D. Calandra Italian American Institute and is on the Advisory Board of H-TransItalian Studies.
 He holds a Ph.D. in History from the Graduate Center of the City University of New York.
-His areas of research include Modern Italy and Latin America; Italian transnational and comparative studies; National and ethnic identities; and Italian fascism and anti-fascism.
-He is the author of Mussolini's National Project in Argentina (Fairleigh Dickinson University Press, 2012), which was awarded the annual book award of the National Association for Ethnic Studies.
-He has also published widely on Italian emigration to other parts of the Americas as well as notions of citizenship and the Italian vote abroad and he is associate editor of the Ethnic Studies Review.
-His current book project examines American travel encounters with Italy's changing political land-scape from fascism through postwar reconstruction.
+His areas of research include Modern Italy and Latin America; Italian transnational and comparative studies; National and ethnic identities; and Italian Fascism and anti-Fascism.
+He is the author of Mussolini's National Project in Argentina (Fairleigh Dickinson University Press, 2012), which was awarded the annual Outstanding Book Award of the Association for Ethnic Studies.
+He has also published widely on Italian emigration to other parts of the Americas as well as on notions of citizenship and the Italian vote abroad.
+His most recently published chapters appear in Philosophy, Travel, and Place: Being in Transit (Palgrave, 2018) and in Italy and the Military: Cultural Perspectives from Unification to Contemporary Italy (Palgrave, 2020).
+His current book project examines American travel encounters with Italy's changing landscape in the twentieth century.